jadedocelot/Bin2rong/python/biology/DNA/DNA.md

 - A Spiralling chain like molecule made up of nucleotides.
 DNA nucleotides come in 4 different types: A, C , T. and G

-* BASES: The bases in the rungs of the DNA ladder come in four types;
+- BASES: The bases in the rungs of the DNA ladder come in four types;
         * Adenin (A)
         * Thymine (T)
         * Cytonine (C)
         * Guanine (G)
 * Adenine(A) pairs with Thymine(T) in the DOUBLE HELIX, and Cytosine(C), which pairs with guanine (G)
+* The structural framwork of a nucleic acids, including DNA and RNA is consists of sugar phosphate.
+This backbone is composed of alternating sugar and phosphate groups, and defines the directionality of the molecule.

 - Transcriptions: When a protein needs to be made, the gene that makes it must be ACTIVATED.
 This process is called TRANSCRIPTION.